Backlang-Org/backlang-org.github.io/docs/create-your-first-project.md

+The Backlang ecosystem is integrated into msbuild and can use all features.
+To start with Backlang follow this tutorial.

 This is a short tutorial for how to set up your first Hello World Project in Back.

+## Preparation

 # 1. Install DotNet 7 Preview
 > 🚀 If you already installed the DotNet 7 Preview, you can skip this step.